 What is telmisartan?

-As an investigational HIV therapy, telmisartan belongs to a group of drugs called antifibrotics.2 Antifibrotics are medicines that can reduce tissue scarring in the body.6 (Tissue scarring is also called fibrosis.)
+As an investigational HIV drug, telmisartan belongs to a group of HIV drugs called antifibrotics.2 Antifibrotics are medicines that can reduce tissue scarring in the body.6 (Tissue scarring is also called fibrosis.)

 By reducing fibrosis, telmisartan may potentially improve the health of the.
 Telmisartan may also help limit the size of the in the body.7–9